caerdroia/caerdroia/README.md

 *[Find out](https://en.wikipedia.org/wiki/Brainfuck)*

 <p><strong>HI!</strong> I'm Denis and welcome to my GitHub page! </p>
 <p>I'm an aspiring Software Engineer (started diving into Java in 2021) and a Marketing Professional (Real Estate).
-I'm passionate about many things (who isn't?) but if I had to choose just 6, these are the ones which came to mind first:<p>
+I'm passionate about many things (who isn't?) but if I had to choose just 6, these would be the ones (just came to mind first):<p>